Friday 27 January: Quiz Night

 Second Sunday Concerts

-The Second Sunday Concerts are a very popular series of concerts, which take place on the second Sunday of every month - hence the name!
-They are always in the church, which has excellent acoustics for live music, and are completely free!
-The bar opens at the back of the church at 6.45pm and then the concerts start at 7pm.
-Our recent concerts have included one which featured four cellists from The London Mozart Players, who gave us a truly wonderful variety of gorgeous and spirited music.
-We've also been treated to classical guitar, trumpet, violin and piano as well as concerts featuring singing and jazz.
-The concerts last for about an hour - there's no need to book ticksts, just come along!
-If you would like to be on an email list to receive news of forthcoming Second Sunday Concerts then please email Ben Chappell at firstname.lastname@example.org with Concerts in the subject line.
+The Second Sunday Concerts were a very popular series of concerts, which took place on the second Sunday of every month - hence the name!
+They were always in the church, which has excellent acoustics for live music, and are completely free!
+Concerts included one featuring four cellists from The London Mozart Players, who gave us a truly wonderful variety of gorgeous and spirited music and we've also been treated to classical guitar, trumpet, violin and piano as well as concerts featuring singing and jazz.
+If you would like to be on an email list to receive news of any forthcoming Second Sunday Concerts then please email Ben Chappell at firstname.lastname@example.org with Concerts in the subject line.

 St Paul's Christmas Concert